-Spiders are common fear for a lot of people; after all they have so many legs, creepy bodies, and run all over the place.
+Why is it common for people to be afraid of spiders?
+Fear for a lot of people, after all they have so many legs, creepy bodies, and run all over the place.
 We don’t often think if this fear is warranted or not, we just know that we don’t want them anywhere near us or in our house.
 But science has a few different theories on where our fear of spiders first develops.
-So lets examine why are are afraid of spiders.
+So let’s examine why are are afraid of spiders.

 Nature vs. Nurture